Finnoscarmorgan/Historical_Fires_Near_Me/README.md

 - ran 'Test_NER_Stanford.py' on 500 articles and produced output.

-record of Fellowship Meetings:
+# record of Fellowship Meetings:
-- recommendations:
 - produce script that collates placenames back together
+- produce spreadsheet of all publication places
+- produce spreadsheet of cleaned fictional places

 # Running Stanford NER from the Command Line